ironbar/luxai/reports/04_Modeling.md

 I'm going to first read some tutorials because I remember there were problems with some opencv versions for conda that were not able to show images, and also there were different types of windows.

+On 21/09/2021 I have a working version of the game interface.
+Now It's time to start playing and write how I play and what would be the optimal way of playing.
+I can use the checkpoints to play alternative strategies.

 #### 3.2.2 Learnings

 - A cart is able to move during day as fast as a worker, but leaves a road level of 1.5 behind so